OliverEvans96/instant-docs/src/pages/docs/presence-and-topics.md

 ## Presence

-Instant's `usePresence` is similar in feel to `useState`. it returns an object containing the current user's presence state, the presence state of every other user in the room, and a funtion (`publishPresence`) to update the current user's presence. `publishPresence` is similar to React's `setState`, and will merge the current and new presence objects.
+Instant's `usePresence` is similar in feel to `useState`. it returns an object containing the current user's presence state, the presence state of every other user in the room, and a function (`publishPresence`) to update the current user's presence. `publishPresence` is similar to React's `setState`, and will merge the current and new presence objects.

 ```javascript
 const { user, peers, publishPresence } = db.usePresence('example-room')